- Stress

 How can I reduce my exposure to xenoestrogens?

 I’m giving you a peek into our “Anti-Endo Program,” because during Phase 2 we support clients through detoxification and reducing our exposure to triggers – triggers like xenoestrogens.
+So what actionable steps can you take to reduce your exposure to xenoestrogens?-

 Restore and balance your estrogen levels